Why has Israel attacked Iran

 Iran claimed that it attacked Israel on the 1st of October as a retaliation to the killings of leaders of Hezbollah, Hamas and other Iranian-backed armed forces fighting Israel.

 Iran’s attack on Israel was its second direct attack.
 Five months earlier, Iran had launched a wave of 300 drones and rockets at Israel.
 Israel said that almost all of the missiles and drones were intercepted.
-This attack was a response to an Israeli airstrike on a complex of Iranian consulates in Damascus on 1 April that killed 13 people including seven members from Iran’s overseas Quds force.
+This attack was a response to an Israeli airstrike on a complex of Iranian consulates in Damascus on 1 that killed 13 people including seven from Iran’s overseas Quds force.
 Two of the dead were a senior Quds force commander and his deputy.
-Iran claimed that the attack was an of its sovereignty.
+Iran claimed that the attack was an invasion of its sovereignty.

 Hezbollah receives weapons and equipment from the IRGC, including high-precision missiles.

 Israel responded to Iran’s missile attack and drone attack by attacking targets in central Isfahan, Iran, nearly three weeks after the initial incident.
 US officials confirmed that Israel had attacked, but Israel made no comment.
-Israeli drones have reportedly hit radar for Iran’s -made S-300 missile system.
+Israeli drones have reportedly hit radar for Iran’s Russian-made S-300 missile system.
 Israel believes that this would pose a dangerous threat to its fighter planes flying in the nearby airspace.

 The attack on radar was considered a limited one and intended to signal Israel’s capability to strike Iranian military equipment.